-The process must begin with a request for an informal hearing after receiving a Non-Compliance Notice or Notification of Adverse Action.
-A request for a hearing can be made in person at the property management office listed above, or in writing and delivered to the Housing Kitsap main office either in person or by first class mail by the close of the business day, no later than ten (10) business from the date of notice.
+The process must begin with a request for an informal hearing after receiving a Notification of Adverse Action.
+A request for a hearing can be made in person at the property management office listed above, or in writing and delivered to the Housing Kitsap main office either in person or by first class mail by the close of the business day, no later than ten (10) business from the date of Housing Kitsap's Notification of Adverse Action.